-Tourist Cards and the Cuba Shore Excursion Myth
+Tourist Cards and Cuba Excursions

 Regardless of how you arrive in Cuba or how long you stay, if you are visiting Cuba from the US then all you need is:

-- A pink or green Cuban tourist card
+- A pink or green Cuban Tourist Card

 - An approved reason to visit (travel category)